 - Propose strategies to adequately determine the value of data given the extremely large number of variables (potential impact, return on investment, level of interest, number of guaranteed users, age of the data, completeness of metadata, type of data, etc.)

 Note: This workshop will NOT discuss issues related to database development, data interoperability, data format, or reuse of raw data.

 Please view all of the speaker presentations and the 3x5 open forum presentations here.

 Workshop Summary Report

 FEEDBACK ALWAYS WELCOME

-If you are unable to attend the workshop, we value your feedback!
+If you were unable to attend the workshop, we value your feedback!
 If you have ideas or suggestions about any aspect of this effort, feel free to send them to email@example.com.